 |Event Source flyer our weekly event highlights.|

 Kenosha events are a big reason our community is a choice destination for so many.
 Nearly every day of the year, there is something special going on in the Kenosha Area!
 Our Calendar of Events is chock full of family-friendly festivals, museum exhibits, plays and concerts, and so much more!
 Your Wisconsin fun starts here!
+Event details are subject to change and we recommend calling listed phone numbers or visiting event websites to verify information in advance.

 The lighthouse and maritime museum, inside the keeper's house, documents Kenosha's lighthouse keepers, shipping and fishing history.
 Also climb the 1866 Southport Lighthouse.
 The tower stands 55 feet above the lighthouse grounds.
 See Kenosha, Lake Michigan and into Illinois and Racine County.